 At a staggering 3.6 kilometres long and 348 metres high, Uluru’s enormity means one of the best ways to appreciate the size of the landmark is from above.
 Helicopter tours are plentiful and your options range from a 15-minute loop of Uluru through to a full-day tour of the surrounding highlights, including Kata Tjuta and Lake Amadeus.
 For the most memorable views, time your flight to catch the sunrise.

-For an intimate look at Uluru, consider a self-guided bike tour around the base of the monolith, a roughly three-hour journey during which you can stop to observe historic rock art and beautiful waterholes.
+For a closer look at Uluru, consider a self-guided bike tour around the base of the monolith, a roughly three-hour journey during which you can stop to observe historic rock art and beautiful waterholes.

 Walking the base of the Rock on a guided tour with SEIT Outback Australia allows you to listen and learn from local community members, who share stories of the battle of the Liru (poisonous snake) and Kuniya (woma python).
-It’s an immersive option for those with a few hours after breakfast (served onsite by your SEIT guides as the sun comes up), sturdy walking shoes and reliable fly nets overhead.
+It’s an immersive option for those with a few hours after breakfast (served on-site by your SEIT guides as the sun comes up) with sturdy walking shoes.

-Now GOCA provides a principal location for artists from local First Nations arts centres, such as Ernabella and Keringke Arts.
+The Gallery of Central Australia (GOCA) has become a local must-see.
+GOCA provides a principal location for artists from local First Nations arts centres, such as Ernabella and Keringke Arts.
 Mostly women, these creatives bring stories of the Seven Sisters, salt lakes and traditional ceremonies to life in colourful, intricate form.
 You can purchase works from the exhibitors – with a portion of funds going back to the artist and their community.
-There are also tours and talks within the small gallery space, led by Verity, the new galleries manager.
+There are also tours and talks within the small gallery space.

 Uluru isn’t the only rock in the Red Centre worth seeking out – in fact, it’s not even the tallest.
-Kata Tjuta is a group of 36 towering boulders, including one peak that’s almost 200 metres higher than Uluru.
+Kata Tjuta is a group of 36 towering boulders, including one peak that’s almost 200 metres higher than Uluru at a height of 546 metres above the earth.
 The huge stones are close together, forming deep valleys that can be explored on the popular Valley of the Winds bushwalk, which will take you up to four hours.
 For something shorter, just head to the Karu Lookout.
-At just over 2 kilometres return, this walk can be tricky underfoot but the views are worth it.
+At just over two kilometres return, this walk can be tricky underfoot but the views are worth it.

 How do you make Uluru even more breathtaking?
 Spread 50,000 stems of light across an area equivalent to seven football fields in front of the Rock.
 That’s what artist Bruce Munro did with his world-renowned installation Field of Light, a vision best enjoyed after dark at the daily A Night at Field of Light three-course dinner and drinks experience.